-TOPIC: INCIDENT AT SCHOOL - LOCKOUT PROCEDURES IMPLEMENTED AT THE SCHOOL
+TOPIC: INCIDENT AT SCHOOL - SECURE PROCEDURES IMPLEMENTED AT THE SCHOOL

-1) The school is in lockout due to [name event].
+1) The school is using our Standard Response Protocol of Secure due to [name event outside school if possible].

 - a) Students are safe inside the school.

 - b) All doors are locked.

-- c) During lockout nobody goes in or out of the building.
+- c) No one goes in or out of the building.

-2) Inside the school it is business as usual.
+1) Inside the school it is business as usual.